Coronavirus: National information and guidance

 - Wear a face covering in enclosed / indoor spaces

-If you're not sure about what you can and can't do, please take a look at the Government's coronavirus outbreak frequently asked questions.
+If you're not sure what you can and can't do, please take a look at the Government's website for up to date information, including local COVID alert levels.

 Reduce the risk